 While one can think of several reasons why the Philippines has become the BPO hub in Asia, studies have pointed out the most common ones.
 Below are four of the most common reasons.

 Low Cost of Labor

-With around $9.00 minimum wage per day (NWPC, 2018), this is only a small percent compared to minimum wages in developed countries such as in Europe and USA (Medium, 2017).
-Not only that, office spaces, materials and legal costs are also a lot less expensive in the Philippines.
-This factor has become really attractive for investors especially when they’re well aware that the cheap labor has not resulted to poor quality of performance.
+With around $9.00 minimum wage per day (NWPC, 2018), this is only a small percent compared to minimum wages in developed countries such as in Europe and the USA (Medium, 2017).
+Not only that, office spaces, materials, and legal costs are also a lot less expensive in the Philippines.
+This factor has become really attractive for investors especially when they’re well aware that cheap labor has not resulted in the poor quality of performance.

 Highly Competent Workforce